-where $e$ is the electron charge, $\hbar$ is the reduced Planck constant, $\Omega$ is the sample area, and $\hat{v}_{\alpha}$ is the velocity operator in the $\alpha$ direction.
-This formula is evaluated using the non-equilibrium density matrix at the final time, which has undergone the time evolution $\hat{\rho}(0) \to \hat{\rho}(t_f)$, and the Hamiltonian at the final time, $\hat{H}(t_f)$.
-Further details on the derivation of Eq.\ \eqref{eq:neq_sigma} are provided in the SM \cite{suppmaterial}.
+where $e$ is the electron charge and $\hbar$ is the reduced Planck constant.
+This formula allows the implementation of different types of currents, such as charge, spin-polarized, or orbital-polarized current.
+In the following, we will work with the charge current, $\hat{J}_{\alpha} = -e \hat{v}_{\alpha} / \Omega$, where $\Omega$ is the sample area and $\hat{v}_{\alpha}$ is the velocity operator in the $\alpha$ direction.
+This formula is evaluated using the instantaneous Hamiltonian, $\hat{H}(t)$, and the non-equilibrium density matrix at a given time, which has undergone the time evolution $\hat{\rho}(0) \to \hat{\rho}(t)$.
+Further details on the derivation of Eq.\ \eqref{eq:contracted_conductivity} are provided in the SM \cite{suppmaterial}.

-Additionally, we compute the electron occupation of the excited distribution at $t_f$, \cite{Real_Time_Out_of_Equilibrium_Quantum_Dynamics_in_Disordered_Materials_canonico_roche_cummings_2024,suppmaterial},
+Additionally, we compute the electron occupation of the excited distribution at $t$ \cite{Real_Time_Out_of_Equilibrium_Quantum_Dynamics_in_Disordered_Materials_canonico_roche_cummings_2024,suppmaterial},